pangaunn/node-2c2p/readme.md

 ## Node-2c2p

 ### Introduction
-This wrapper is for encryt and decrypt payment action for 2c2p
+This is helper function for encryt and decrypt payment action for 2c2p

+### Installation
+npm install node-2c2p